fredp1edu/airline-survey_node/README.md

 Task 3: Import the carrierdata and set up tie between two collections.

 In the java servlet project, i uploaded to the db a 2897-name list of airline carriers, their names, codes, and base countries.
 After finding out the proper instructions online, uploading to MySQL took less than 3 minutes.
 But with mongodb, of course it never imported, error after error, of course the documentation was lacking in any adequate troubleshooting protocols, of course a bunch of solutions provided from various websites and stackoverflow, of course, none of them work when it comes to mongodb. mongo is starting to rival oracle in their crappy documentation.
 -   i ended up taking the cvs file, breaking each column into arrays and merging them individually within the mongoose schema via a for loop
+-   I was able to have AJAX reach node to reach mongo database, do a regex search for the onekeyup character and return the data.
+I still have to do the following:
+--  Index the carrierName field in the collection (if that's necessary), or at least sort the output alphabetically (mongo) --  when the output is json, still having a problem parsing the data on the AJAX side. i get output with regular javascript but not with jquery. still working on it.